progapandist/rubotnik/README.md

 Inside `helpers/helpers.rb` there are some pre-defined helper methods (you can write your own!) that are made available globally by mixing in the module inside the `bot.rb` namespace.

----

-Most important of them is `say` that lets you send a plain message to a connected user.
-It defaults to  `@user` instance variable that is set automatically for you on each message or postback received, but you can pass an optional `user:` argument to send something to a different user).
+**Most important of them** is `say` that lets you send a plain message to a connected user.
+It defaults to  `@user` instance variable that is set automatically for you on each message or postback received, but you can pass an optional `user:` argument to send something to a different user.

 The syntax is straightforward: